DrYenyen/How-to-install-Updates-and-DLC-on-Retail-Games/README.md

 # How-to-install-Updates-and-DLC-on-Retail-Games
 This covers how  to install Updates and DLC on retail digital or disc PS4 games you own.

+# What are PKGS and FPKGS
+In short:

+pkg = Official game, update or dlc file a normal pkg that checks the user who launches the app has a license to run.

+fpkg = dumped game with fake verification via Debug or Goldhen.

+To note all pkg's come in the .pkg file format
 # The PS4 system game structure
 1 The product code is distinct to a region, and the common codes you’ll see are CUSA, PCAS, and PLAS.
 It is followed by a unique number ID.